Comment on the WBDG

 Protect Water Quality

-• Use roof water, groundwater and groundwater from sump pumps for on-site activities.
+• Use rain water, groundwater, and water from sump pumps for on-site activities such as flushing toilets.

 • Capture and use condensate from HVAC systems.

-• Work with local water jurisdiction officials to get approval for greywater projects.
+• Work with local water jurisdiction officials to get approval for graywater projects.

 Establish Site-Based Treatment and Recycling Programs